Index

 ||||

-Admissions for gastroenteritis in infants aged 1 year (Persons 1 yr)
+Emergency admissions for gastroenteritis (aged 1 year) (Persons 1 yr)

 Period